A handmade Christmas elf is gifted with every order 🎄🎁

 The red circle represents the sun while the blue circle represents the moon.

-The primary mission of the Sámi Parliament is to ensure that the autonomy of the Sámi people in matters of culture and language is respected as guaranteed by the Finnish constitution along with their status as an indigenous people.
+The primary mission of the Sámi Parliament is to ensure that the autonomy of the Sámi people in matters of culture and language is respected, as guaranteed by the Finnish constitution, together with their status as an indigenous people.

-• Deals with matters related to language, culture and the general status of the Sámi people
+• Dealing with matters related to language, culture and the general status of the Sámi

 • Issuing opinions on matters relating to the Sámi

-• Decides on the distribution of financial resources to the Sámi
+• Deciding on the distribution of financial resources allocated to the Sámi

 The parliament is composed of 21 members elected from the Sámi population every 4 years.